sixcious/infy-scroll/README.md

 ## FAQ

+#### Can you help me make it work for a specific website?
+I really wish I could!
+I've spent the last couple years helping people both privately and on GitHub, but there's just too many websites out there for one person to help *everyone* with.
+I totally understand that "Actions," "Append Modes," "Selectors," "XPath," and all the settings may be difficult to learn, so I've poured lots of time into writing descriptive tooltips and a [help guide](https://github.com/sixcious/infy-scroll/wiki).
+If you've read the guide and are still stumped, by all means [open an issue](https://github.com/sixcious/infy-scroll/issues).
+I'll try my best to reply as soon as I can.

 #### Why Can't Infy Scroll Execute Custom Scripts?
-Unfortunately, because Browsers strongly discourage this from a security standpoint.
-This is easily possible, and something I really wanted to include, but having something like `eval()` or `chrome.tabs.executeScript(code: <CustomScriptString>)` in the public release would likely result in either a rejection or extremely long extension review times (especially with Chrome's Manifest V3!).

-###### A Workaround
-You can write your own custom scripts inside a Userscript Manager (like [Violentmonkey](https://github.com/violentmonkey/violentmonkey)) by listening for Custom Events that Infy triggers whenever a new node or page has been appended or by implementing a [MutationObserver](https://developer.mozilla.org/en-US/docs/Web/API/MutationObserver).
+Unfortunately, because browsers strongly discourage this from a security standpoint (especially now that Manifest V3 is out!).
+However, there's a workaround: you can write your own custom scripts inside a Userscript Manager (like [Violentmonkey](https://github.com/violentmonkey/violentmonkey)) by listening for Custom Events that Infy triggers whenever a new node or page has been appended or by implementing a [MutationObserver](https://developer.mozilla.org/en-US/docs/Web/API/MutationObserver).
 Feel free to read the [Custom Scripts and Styles](https://github.com/sixcious/infy-scroll/wiki/Custom-Scripts-and-Styles) section for examples and more information.

 #### What is the minimum browser version (and why is it to so high)?
 Infy currently requires Chrome/Edge/Firefox `90` and higher to run.
 I tend to update the minimum browser version about once a year so I can use the latest and greatest ECMAScript features without worry.
 It also significantly saves in my testing time in having to maintain older Chromium builds.
 In the past, I used to offer "modified" builds with a lower minimum version, but I can no longer do this.
-If your browser doesn't support Infy, I'm afraid you'll have to use another app/extension (sorry).
+If your browser doesn't support Infy, I'm afraid you'll have to use another app/extension (sorry!).

 #### Why is the production version's source code minified?
 I use [Terser](https://github.com/terser/terser) to minify the source code for production releases that I upload to your browser's web store.
 I mainly do this because I write a lot of comments and `console.log()` statements for debugging that you don't want to have and because it cuts down the file size significantly.
 That said, you can always view a "Pretty Print" of the source code by using a [CRX Viewer](https://robwu.nl/crxviewer/) to inspect it before installing it.